 Beginning with creating punk rock record covers at night, while working a day job producing financial investment charts...

-Some things stay consistent.
-I am still learning, always learning, while working in a freelance capacity with a breadth of experience and successful projects completed across web, print, and screen media.
+I have been working in a freelance capacity ever since, with a breadth of experience and successful projects completed across web, print, and screen media.
 I am constantly upgrading and adding to my skill set.
 The range of my clientele includes corporate in-house art departments, audio-visual companies, advertising agencies, small businesses, design studios, individual artists, musicians, universities, and municipalities, plus independent projects and assisting other designers.
 There is much flexibility here.

 I have a dual career in both fine and graphic arts.
 The two balance and inform each other.
 They each make me better at both.

 Click here for my resume as a PDF.

 For more detailed experience and a client list, plus further recommendations, see my LinkedIn profile at www.linkedin.com